Energy Efficiency Improvements for Rental Properties: Boosting Your EPC Rating

 Reading the Recommendations

-The EPC assessor's recommendations are ranked by cost-effectiveness.
-Start with the measures that offer the biggest rating improvement for the lowest cost.
+The EPC assessor's recommendations are ranked by cost-effectiveness, with the most affordable and impactful measures listed first.
+Start with the measures that offer the biggest rating improvement for the lowest cost — these quick wins deliver the best return on investment.
 Common recommendations include:

 Get landlord compliance updates